BobBorges/moredat/README.md

 Some apps are lacking a task checker.
 When a user navigates to their profile the task checker iterates through all Tasks assigned to the User and looks for evidence of whether the task has actually been completed.
 If complete the task is marked as such in the database.

-* [x] Add script to automate updating existing users when a Task has been assigned to their research group.

-Currently default tasks by research group are assigned on the creation of the user instance, so adding a default task to the group doesn't do anything to existing users and those tasks must be assigned manually – rather clumsy.

 * [] Add script to create questionnaire from `.ods` spreadsheet.

 Currently creation of questionnaires in the admin panel is somewhat tedious, as one must first create answer options, then add those options to answer sets, then create questions (related to answer sets depending on the question type), then add the question to a questionnaire object.
 It's possible to automate everything if the questionnaire data is in a spreadsheet.

-* [] Add global Consented() function to decorate restricted view functions.

-Currently, if a user has not consented, they will not get explicit links to tasks.
-But so long as they are logged in, they could navigate directly to a tasks start url. see userpassestest in the top of ran/views.py

-* [] Work on the documentation :|

 ### medium term

-* [] Work on the documentation :|

 * [] Create script to populate a default database